 - By faith, we trust our sins were transferred to Him as our substitutionary sacrifice.

-- By faith we receive His peace, regardless of what is happening around us, we depend on His Peace, not our own works or feelings.
+- By faith we receive the peace of His Presence, regardless of what is happening around us, we depend on His Presence and Peace, not our own works or feelings.

-- We experience His Peace by faith; voluntarily…it’s our choice.
-We can know Jesus as our Savior, but still be consumed by cares and anxiety.
-He paid a great cost; our sins were transferred to Him and we have become the very righteousness of Christ.
-By faith, let us wholeheartedly accept His invitation to experience His fellowship and peace.
+- It is by faith that we are able to experience both fellowship and peace with God; but it is voluntary, our choice to live by His Spirit and walk by faith.
+We can know Jesus as our Savior, but still be consumed by the cares and anxiety of this world.
+Jesus paid a great cost; our sins were transferred to Him and we have become the very righteousness of Christ.
+By faith, let us wholeheartedly accept His invitation to enjoy His fellowship and peace.

 - Be anxious for nothing, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 7 And the peace of God, which surpasses all comprehension, will guard your hearts and your minds in Christ Jesus, (Philippians 4:6-7).

 - …casting all your anxiety on Him, because He cares for you, (1 Peter 5:7).